cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

 ### Cosmovisor Updates

-If the `upgrade-info.json` file does not contain any `Artifacts`, existing functionality are maintained.
+If the `upgrade-info.json` file does not contain any `Artifacts`, existing functionality is maintained.

 Cosmovisor is to be updated to look for and handle the new `Artifacts` in `upgrade-info.json`.
 If the `Artifacts` are provided, the following should be done: